Accelerated Christian Education (ACE) Qualifications

 The ACE curriculum presents sixty character traits of Jesus into the curriculum and presents role modeling that promotespersonal integrity and character.
 This along with the practices and procedures, goal setting and routines, requires both parents and students to develop Godly character 24/7.

 Obviously, for entrance to popular courses, the individual's personal grades will be used to select successful candidates.
 This is the same for all candidates, regardless of the qualification.
 The New Zealand ACE Certificates provide entrance qualifications to all institutions throughout NZ.
-The Year 13 Ace Academic Certificate is one of 4 qualifications recognised for entry to NZ Universities.
+The Ace Academic Certificate Level 3 is one of 4 qualifications recognised for entry to NZ Universities.
 The other three are: N.C.E.A.
 Level 3, Cambridge Y13, International Baccalaureate Y13.

 THE NEW ZEALAND ACE CERTIFICATES